ansible/ansible-documentation/docs/docsite/rst/os_guide/intro_zos.rst

     SyntaxError: Non-UTF-8 code starting with '\\x81' in file <stdin> on line 1, but no encoding declared; see https://peps.python.org/pep-0263/ for details

-Unreadable Characters
+Unreadable characters
 ---------------------

 Seeing unreadable characters in playbook output is most typically an EBCDIC encoding mix up.
 Double check that the remote environment is set up properly.
-Also check the expected file encodings, both on the remote node and the controller. ansible-core modules will assume all textual data is UTF-8 encoded, while z/OS UNIX may be using EBCDIC.
+Also check the expected file encodings, both on the remote node and the controller.
+``ansible.builtin`` modules will assume all textual data is UTF-8 encoded, while z/OS UNIX may be using EBCDIC.
 On many z/OS UNIX systems, the default encoding for untagged files is EBCDIC.
 This variation in default settings can easily lead to data being misinterpreted with the wrong encoding, whether that's failing to auto convert EBCDIC to UTF-8 or erroneously attempting to convert data that is already in UTF-8.

 .. _zos_as_control_node:

-Using z/OS as a Control Node
+Using z/OS as a control node
 ----------------------------

 The z/OS operating system currently cannot be configured to run as an Ansible control node.